Regular season rules

-- Players ranked 33 and below qualify for the C-division playoffs as long as they have attended 7 regular season meetings.
+- NEW!
+Players ranked 33 and below qualify for the C-division playoffs as long as they have:

 If two or more players have identical adjusted scores, the higher seed will go to the player with the highest total score.
 If their total scores are tied, whoever has the highest score from a single round will be the higher seed.
 If that is tied, the second highest score in a single round etc., will be used.
 If that is also tied, a coin flip will decide.